bernardowerlang/house-rental-simulator/README.md

 ---

-**⚠️ Important Disclaimer**: This application is a simulation tool based on 2024 Brazilian tax legislation.
+**⚠️ Important Disclaimer**: This application is a simulation tool based on **2025 Brazilian tax legislation** (IRPF and INSS progressive tables).
 For important financial and tax decisions, always consult a qualified accountant or tax advisor.

 ---